Hungarian–Ottoman War (1521–1526): Fall of the Kingdom of Hungary

 By the second half of August the Hungarians managed to gather about 25 thousand people and 80 guns on the swampy plain near Mohács.
 A significant part of this army were German, Czech and Serbian mercenaries.
 These forces were not enough for a general battle.
-Janos Zapolyai hurried to the rescue with a significant army, and had already reached Szegedin, but Istvan Bathory and other enemies of the Transylvanian governor on 28 August convinced the king to give battle with the available troops.
+John Zapolya hurried to the rescue with a significant army, and had already reached Szegedin, but Istvan Bathory and other enemies of the Transylvanian governor on 28 August convinced the king to give battle with the available troops.
 On the morning of 29 August, the Hungarians attacked the Turkish formations.
 The Ottomans began a feigned retreat, and lured the Hungarian vanguard into artillery fire.
 The guns, firing almost point-blank, put the Hungarians to flight, and those who were not hacked to death by the Turkish horsemen drowned in the swamp.
 Apparently, the king also died there.
 According to Turkish estimates, enemy losses amounted to more than 20 thousand people.
 Two thousand heads, among which were 7 bishops and several magnates, were stacked in a pyramid in front of the Sultan's tent.
 The culprit of the defeat, Nador Istvan Bathory, managed to escape.
 Mohács was burned.
 Prisoners and peasants captured in the Hungarian camp were slaughtered by order of Suleiman (4 thousand).
 Only women were spared.

 On 10 September the Sultan approached Buda, and the next day it was surrendered without a fight.
 The Turks plundered and partially burned the Hungarian capital, taking from there the royal treasury and the Corvinus Library.
 Gathering Hungarian magnates in Pest, the Sultan announced that he agreed to recognize Janos Zapolyai as a vassal king.
 Turkish troops advanced to Esztergoma, collecting large amounts of booty.
 Hungary's losses in killed and enslaved people could presumably reach 200 thousand people, that is, almost 1/10 of the population.
 On 24 September, the Ottoman army marched back, and in November the Sultan returned to Istanbul.
 The Turks did not establish a foothold on Hungarian territory, and did not place a single garrison north of Srem.

 Results

-On 10 November 1526 some of the Hungarian magnates elected Janos Zapolyai as king.
-Archduke Ferdinand soon laid claim to the Hungarian crown and began war the following year.
+On 10 November 1526 some of the Hungarian magnates elected John Zapolya as king.
+Archduke Ferdinand of Habsburg soon laid claim to the Hungarian crown and began war the following year.
 In 1528, Zapolyai, having suffered several defeats, fled to Poland and asked for help from Suleiman.
 In 1529, the Sultan set out on a campaign against Vienna, which opened a long series of wars with the Austrians in the Middle Danube.